When an A isn’t an A: Why EPCs are failing commercial real estate.

 In the years ahead, the winners in commercial real estate will not be those with the best labels on paper, but those with the clearest, most actionable control over what those labels actually mean for their portfolios.

-The EPC does not need to disappear.
-But it does need to evolve from snapshot to signal, from PDF to platform, from compliance artefact to active decision layer in how assets are financed, upgraded, and valued.
+So, what does all this mean for the faithful EPC?
+It means it needs to evolve, from snapshot to signal, from PDF to platform, from compliance artefact to active decision layer in how assets are financed, upgraded, and valued.